showlabor/xmairleveltest/README.md

 	      https://github.com/radarsat1/liblo

 Please, adjust the location of liblo in the Makefile and in test_xrm32level.sh.
+The Makefile expects liblo to be installed in $HOME/local.
 (Forgive my laziness but this program is really to small to turn it into a fullfledged automake or CMake thing.)